juliangut/php-cs-fixer-config/README.md

 #### Type Infer

-If you're in the middle of the migration to "type all the things", you could eneble "type infer" and let php-cs-fixer try to migrate types from annotations in properties, parameters and returns for you
+If you're in the middle of "type hinting everything", you could enable type inference rules and let php-cs-fixer try to migrate types from annotations into properties, parameters and returns

-Be aware these rules are experimental and will need human supervision after fixing
+Be aware these rules are experimental and will need human supervision after fixing, so you are advised NOT to permanently enable type inference

 ```php
 return (new FixerConfig80())